ZhangYukaiJim/COMP4461_personal_porfolio/pages/project3.md

 Users find it frustrating when they cannot erase the comment they left on an image.
 Recovery should be allowed when errors occur.
 * **Satisfaction**
 Users said that they can feel more connected if there are commentaries next to photos.
 Commentaries can be added to make users more satisfied.

+## Personal Reflection
+In this project, I am mainly responsible for implementing the prototype.
+I constructed the most of virtual scene (three rooms and the inter-connected corridors) using the architectural kit in Mozilla Spoke.
+To make the scene more unique, I put a UST firebird status in the piazza and other 3D models I made previously in the individual rooms.
+Prototyping Mozilla Spoke and Hubs is a new experience for me, and I was amazed that a VR experience can be prototyped so quickly on this platform.
+However, it can be difficult for users to distinguish individual rooms in the current prototype as the layout and textures are the same for all rooms.
+Given more time, the layout of the scene can be made more unique, interesting, and personalized.

+As a final-year student who cannot attend the graduation ceremony, this project is very meaningful for me.
+After the prototype is completed, I enjoy the interaction when we put on our photos for decoration.
+Even though team members are in different places, the prototype makes me feel that we are together.
+I enjoyed the project and I think it is a great conclusion to my university life.